 - No third-party inspection certificate that I can see

 Another natural BHB salt supplement option that utilizes goBHB™ and avoids the use of unnecessary additives and fillers

 The Zenwise Keto Life BHB Salt uses a custom calcium, magnesium and sodium ketone complex to help access ketones for fuel without the low carb diet or fasting.
-This product is another all natural option that goes as far as using turmeric for its added coloring.
+This product is another all-natural option that goes as far as using turmeric for its added coloring.
 It is a proven product with hundreds of happy customers.
-They seem to have a strong grasp on the lemonade side of the exogenous market with their Raspbery Lemonade and Wild Limeade flavor choices.
+They seem to have a strong grasp on the lemonade side of the exogenous market with their Raspberry Lemonade and Wild Limeade flavor choices.

 Other Ingredients: 5

 - Flavors: Raspberry Lemonade and Wild Limeade are this brand’s claim to fame.